oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 except that the SD-JWT does not need to be split into component parts and the Disclosures can be found in the respective member of the JSON object (or elsewhere).

-Using a payload similar to that from [Example 1](#example-1), the following is a non-normative example of a JWS JSON serialized SD-JWT from an Issuer with all the respective Disclosures.
+Using a payload similar to that from the example in (#main-example), the following is a non-normative example of a JWS JSON serialized SD-JWT from an Issuer with all the respective Disclosures.

 <{{examples/json_serialization/sd_jwt_issuance.json}}